guardian/amigo/roles/node/README.md

 Using this approach the binary will be unpacked to `/usr/local/node` and a `node` symlink added to `/usr/bin`

-* `node_full_version` - which version of Node.js (major.minor.patch format) to be downloaded from nodejs.org.
+* `node_major_version` - which major version of Node.js (e.g., `20` for Node 20.x) to install the latest version from.
+This will automatically fetch the latest patch version for the specified major version.
 No default value.
-NOTE: this uses the `linux-x64` version from https://nodejs.org/dist/

 * `packages` - npm packages to install globally. e.g. `packages: [pm2, reqwest]`